simonseo/Front-End-WebDev/DAY-42-0816/README.md

 1. global scope

 In ES6, `let` was introduced, which is a keyword used to declare a variable within if, for, and while blocks as well as function blocks.
+>let allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used.
+This is unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope.
+>-MDN

 ###Comparison operators
 `===` and `!==` are strict comparison operators: